Let me tell you a secret: You don’t really need a video.

 - Hearing directly from Dr. Gerberding—even when we couldn’t film her

 - Allowing only a few colleagues to share personal stories

 - Using a single, poignant moment as a central framing device

 Right away, we hit a major roadblock: We couldn’t get Dr. Gerberding on camera due to an unusually short timeline and her busy schedule.
 So we sifted through 200 videos of Dr. Gerberding until we found one where she spoke with emotion about her work’s purpose.
 Even though we couldn’t film her ourselves, we leveraged this footage and through some creative corporate video editing we made the most of every second.

 To complement this footage, our client connected us with Dr. Gerberding’s closest colleagues.
-Other video profiles often feature a chorus of people praising the subject.
+Other corporate executive video profiles often feature a chorus of people praising the subject.
 We limited the number of people, however, instead asking a small group to speak intimately—and not off a teleprompter—about her.
 It’s hard to fit the passion of so many people into one short video, so we simplified it with a quality few plus one big name: Condoleezza Rice.

 Finally, we needed to kick-off the video with a moment that encapsulated Dr. Gerberding’s best qualities—caring, passionate, dedicated to others’ wellbeing—in one single story.
 We wanted an illustrative moment that could act as a framing device and would immediately capture the audience’s attention.
 We found that in a poignant reflection from Dr. Gerberding’s childhood: “At age four, she was the happy recipient of a doctor’s kit.”

 Collaborate your way to smarter solutions